AdrianLuk/worldscape/wp-content/themes/pt-magazine/readme.txt

 PT Magazine is distributed under the terms of the GNU GPL

 == Changelog ==

+= 1.0.8 ( 15/March/2018 ) =
+* Fixed space issue of main navigation in Edge and IE browsers
+* Sticky sidebar added

 = 1.0.7 ( 06/Dec/2017 ) =
 * Layout image added in news widgets